gtunon/ci-images/docker-siblings/README.md

 - docker installed in the host with the posibility to be shared.

-- aws configuration, you can avoid running the container with the .aws volume if you don't use the aws cli.
+- aws configuration, you can avoid running the container with the aws volume if you don't use the aws cli.
 For information of the configuration files please visit the [Amazon Reference on Config Files](http://docs.aws.amazon.com/cli/latest/userguide/cli-config-files.html)

-## Integration with other containers or tools)

 [Apache 2.0 License]: http://www.apache.org/licenses/LICENSE-2.0
 [ElasTest]: http://elastest.io/